AliceSoft is an eroge

 Tropes That Apply To This Company

 - Absurdly High Level Cap: A good way of gauging how important someone is in the Rance series is by looking at their level cap.
 As the average person generally has a level cap in the single digits, someone with a level cap in the mid thirties is considered comparable to an elite soldier.
-For the most part, however, all of the major players in the Rance universe have level caps of fifty or higher, with Rance (and, theoretically, his descendants) having no level cap at all!
+For the most part, however, all of the major players in the Rance universe have level caps of forty or higher, with Rance (and, theoretically, his descendants) having no level cap at all!

 - The Ace: The main characters of the Dai games are all incredibly talented alpha males who excel in pretty much everything.
 While Rance has slowly raised himself to this position in his games, the stand out example for the longest time was Rick Addison, who is presented as handsome, intelligent and better at fighting than Rance.